valencik/mastersAPSC/documents/thesis/thesis.md

 ## The Nuclear Science References Website
 The NNDC maintains the [NSR website](http://www.nndc.bnl.gov/nsr/) which serves a simple interface to the Nuclear Science References database.
 They offer four primary search interfaces, a quick search, text search, indexed search, and keynumber search.
+The functionality and architecture of the NSR database and web site is discussed by Pritychenko in @NSRweb.
-The quick search interface is shown in figure {@fig:nsrweb1}.
+The quick search interface is shown in Figure {@fig:nsrweb1}.

 ![The main interface for the NNDC's NSR website.
 Captured June 28th 2015](images/web-NSR-main-June-28-2015.png) {#fig:nsrweb1}